 The difference between kernels, support packages & SAP Note is,

-- Support Package: All known errors are corrected by applying SAP Support Package
+- Support Package: All known errors are corrected by applying the SAP Support Package

 12) Mention what is ECATT?